IshanCornick/new_student/_posts/2023-08-31-Week_two_plan.md

 comments: false
 layout: post
 title: Week 2 plan
-description: Example Blog!!!
-This shows planning and notes from hacks.
+description: Week 2 plan
 type: plans
 courses: { compsci: {week: 2} }
 ---

 ### PBL Unit 1 / Week 2
 Learning outcome.
 Building a personal and running GitHub Pages.
-- Tuesday: To be determined.
+- Monday: Make a new repository to have the compsci tab.
+Transfer all your stuff from your past one
+- Tuesday: Read slack announcements and start getting ready for my
 - Wednesday: To be determined.
 - Thursday: To be determined.
 - Friday: To be determined.